-Cathodic Polarization: The change of electrode potential in the active (negative) direction caused by current across the electrode/electrolyte interface.
-See also Polarization.
+Cathodic Polarization: (1) The change of electrode potential caused by a cathodic current flowing across the electrode/electrolyte interface; (2) a forced active (negative) shift in electrode potential.
+(See Polarization.)

-Cathodic Protection: A technique to reduce the corrosion of a metal surface by making that surface the cathode of an electrochemical cell.
+Cathodic Protection: A technique to reduce the corrosion rate of a metal surface by making that surface the cathode of an electrochemical cell.